mokurin000/petpet-rs/README.md

 ## Download

-You can download the latest releases from [releases](https://github.com/poly000/petpet-rs/releases) page.
+You can download the latest release from [releases](https://github.com/poly000/petpet-rs/releases) page.

 ## Build